ical4j/ical4j-user-guide/docs/serializer/jotn/index.md

-# iCal4j Serializer - JOT Protocol
+# iCal4j Serializer - JOT Notation

-The JOT Protocol is derived JSON format that may be used to construct and modify iCalendar and vCard objects.
+The JOT notation is JSON format dervied from iCalendar and vCard properties, that may be used to construct and modify iCalendar and vCard objects.

 ## Overview